 We know who he is!
 We read his story of eighty years condensed into one chapter.
 It’s harder to see the big picture when you are in the middle of it and it’s been 80 years.

-We would ask that the Lord would have someone say the name of the country in the next two days.
+We would ask that the Lord would have someone say the name of the country my husband thought he was supposed to go to within the next two days.
 It came up in all sorts of ways.
 A friend stopped by unexpectedly one morning at breakfast time and joined us at the table.
 She mentioned the country and we all started laughing.

-Another time we ran into a couple at the park, the only time that ever happened, and they asked about his trip to Kyrgyzstan, a trip that he hadn’t taken but was now confirmed!
+Another time we ran into a certain couple at the park, the only time that ever happened, and they asked about his trip to Kyrgyzstan, a trip that he hadn’t taken or mentioned to anyone, but was now confirmed!

 Jesus says an evil generation asks for a sign.
 It’s not what we should need to believe.
-Jesus also says blessed is he who believes without seeing.
-We are saved by faith and we can only have faith if we haven’t already seen.
+Jesus also says we are blessed when we believe without seeing.
+We are saved by faith, and we can only have faith if we haven’t already seen.